ryanmcgary/rails-challenge/README.md

 * Results should show the path of introduction from Alan to the expert e.g. Alan wants to get introduced to someone who writes about 'Dog breeding'.
 Claudia's website has a heading tag "Dog breeding in Ukraine".
 Bart knows Alan and Claudia.
 An example search result would be Alan -> Bart -> Claudia ("Dog breeding in Ukraine").

 We encourage the use of gems and libraries for everything except the search functionality, in which we want to see your simple algorithm approach.
-We are looking for a simple, clean, elegant design, tests and all round understanding of the full stack e.g. Ruby, Rails, CSS (or SASS), HTML (or Slim), JavaScript (or CoffeeScript).
+For the back-end engineers, the front-end just needs to be clean and usable.
+Do not spend the majority of your time there.

 ### Submission